William Barr: 'Vitally important' for Mueller to complete Russia probe

 Democrats vow action after new reports on Russia and TrumpJan.
 14, 201912:59

-But Senate Republicans in general have largely praised the nomination, with no signs of any significant GOP potential defections that could threaten his confirmation.
+But Senate Republicans in general have largely praised the nomination, with no signs of any potential defections that could threaten Barr's confirmation.

 If confirmed, Barr will be only the second person to have the job twice.
-John Crittenden served twice as attorney general in the 19th century.
+John Crittenden was the first, in the 19th century.

 If Barr is reported favorably out of committee, his confirmation will require a simple majority in the full Senate — a much easier task with the chamber's new 53-47 GOP majority, and with several Senate Democrats up for re-election in 2020 in predominantly red states.

-But first — in the Judiciary panel's first high-level confirmation hearings since Supreme Court nominee Brett Kavanaugh's rocky testimony — he'll face at least two days of tough questions regarding Mueller's job status, the Russia investigation and his views on presidential power.
+But first — in the Judiciary panel's first high-level confirmation hearings since Supreme Court Justice Brett Kavanaugh's — he'll face at least two days of tough questions regarding Mueller's job status, the Russia investigation and his views on presidential power.

 “I’m concerned when this man, who has a good reputation as a lawyer and professional, volunteers to the Trump administration that they should constrain Mueller’s investigation,” Sen. Dick Durbin, D-Ill., an assistant Democratic leader and Judiciary Committee member, told USA TODAY about the Barr memo.
 “This is not a good starting point for someone who as attorney general would have supervisory authority over the investigation.”